Km-Warda/IaC-using-Terraform-on-the-Oracle-Cloud-Interface-OCI-/README.md

    - Create a new bucket, ensuring it has a globally unique name.

 2. **Define S3 Bucket Details in `backend.tf`:**
-   - Replace `"terraform-state-bucket"` with the unique name of the S3 bucket you created.
+   - Replace `"terraform-state-bucket-unique-name-karim"` with the unique name of the S3 bucket you created.
    - Choose a unique name for the bucket to avoid conflicts with other users or teams.

 3. **Set AWS Region:**
-   - Replace `"your-preferred-aws-region"` with your preferred AWS region (e.g., `"us-west-2"` is used).
+   - Replace the `region` with your preferred AWS region (e.g., `"us-east-1"` is used).

 4. **Enable Server-Side Encryption:**
    - Set `encrypt` to `true` if you want to enable server-side encryption for the Terraform state file